Blog

 Live House Session Event ¥1,500–2,000 Separate ¥2,000–3,000

-Compared to studio solo practice (¥500-1,000 per hour) mentioned in "How to Choose a Practice Studio," this is slightly more expensive, but you can never get the experience of improvising with live musicians in a studio by yourself.
-Think of these ¥2,000-3,000 not as "tuition" but as "live experience."
+Compared to individual practice at a studio (¥500–1,000 per hour) mentioned in "How to Choose a Practice Studio," it's a bit more, but the experience of improvising with live musicians cannot be gained from solo studio practice.
+Think of this ¥2,000–3,000 not as "tuition" but as "live experience."

 Preparation for Beginners to Participate in Sessions